-I've seen no evidence to show Mr P would've proceeded if Options had rejected his application.
-Mr P had no investment experience and didn't know how to research or evaluate investments.
-He had no interest in transferring his pension before he heard from Caledonian.
-And he made the decision to transfer and invest his pension on advice from Caledonian.
-So, I don't think it's fair and reasonable to say Mr P was sufficiently determined to make the transfers and investment that he would've done so even if Options had refused to facilitate them.
+I've seen no evidence to show that Mr P would've proceeded if Options had rejected his application.
+Mr P had no investment experience and very little knowledge of investments.
+He said what interested him about transferring his pension was the large returns that Caledonian told him about in 'their pitch'.
+Mr P said he thought Caledonian contacted him.
+I've seen no evidence Mr P had been seeking out any assistance or advice in relation to his pension.
+Although Mr P allowed Caledonian to visit him at home and was persuaded by them to make the SIPP application, I don't think it's fair and reasonable to say Mr P was sufficiently determined to make the transfer and the investment that he would've done so even if Options had refused to facilitate it.